About This Episode

 Abdullah Al-Arian 19:49

 So much of this is still unfolding in real time.
 It’s difficult to get a full handle on it.
-But I think one thing is clear, obviously, is that Israel and with it, the United States are attempting to redraw both the actual physical map of Gaza in terms of the actual physical space and trying to completely reshape what the
+But I think one thing is clear: Israel, and with it the United States, are attempting to redraw both the actual physical map of Gaza — the actual physical space — and to completely reshape what the political leadership picture will look like there in the aftermath.

-We know that’s exactly the role that they have been playing in the West Bank as it’s been taken apart and absorbed piece by piece by 30 years and unable to do anything.
-And so part of the picture would obviously involve including them as part of any kind of new governing structure there continues to be talk about a lasting Israeli occupation, at least in parts of it, dismembering again, Gaza in a way that would maintain territories within it under full Israeli occupation.
+And part of that involves enlisting a number of regional actors.
+On the one hand, this certainly includes the Palestinian Authority leadership, which has never really rejected any kind of invitation to play this role.
+We know that’s exactly the role they have been playing in the West Bank as it’s been taken apart and absorbed piece by piece over 30 years, without being able to do anything.
+And so part of the picture would obviously involve including them in any kind of new governing structure.

-There have been, again these are all rumors and reports, but they talk about the role of other Arab states potentially as playing a role as occupying forces.
+There continues to be talk about a lasting Israeli occupation, at least in parts of Gaza, dismembering Gaza in a way that would maintain territories under full Israeli occupation.
+There have been — and again, these are all rumors and reports — talks about the role of other Arab states potentially playing a role as occupying forces.
 Not as a means of protecting the Palestinians or aiding in the rebuilding and tending to the needs of the survivors of genocide, but in fact, just being there as yet another policing force.

 Yara Hawari 22:06